ryanjblajda/TeamsFileNotifier/README.md

   <a href="https://github.com/ryanjblajda/TeamsFileNotifier/">
   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">TeamsFileNotifier</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    A simple tray app to notify your team members when new files are ready for deployment
     <br />
     <a href="https://github.com/ryanjblajda/TeamsFileNotifier/"><strong>Explore the docs »</strong></a>
     <br />